Intuit: Online communities

-Intuit has several online communities, some of which offer integration or cross-sells into its other products.
-These include QuickBooks online community for QuickBooks users and small business owners, Quicken Online Community for Quicken users and those who need help with the personal finances, and the Accountant Online Community and Jump Up.
-Each consists of blogs, an expert locator map and event calendar, forums and discussion groups, podcasts, videocasts and webinars, and other user-created content.
+Intuit has had several online communities, some of which offer integration or cross-sells into its other products.
+These include the QuickBooks and TurboTax online communities for QuickBooks users and small business owners and tax payers respectively, Quicken Online Community for Quicken users and those who need help with the personal finances, and the Accountant Online Community and Jump Up.
+These communities have consisted of blogs, an expert locator map and event calendar, forums and discussion groups, podcasts, videocasts and webinars, and other user-created content.

-JumpUp (formerly JackRabbit Beta) is a free social networking and resources site for small business owners and/or start-ups.
-Free tools and services include an interactive business planner, online training for developing a successful business plan, starting costs calculator, cash flow calculator, break-even calculator, templates for business planning and sample business plans.
+JumpUp (formerly JackRabbit Beta) was a free social networking and resources site for small business owners and/or start-ups.
+Free tools and services included an interactive business planner, online training for developing a successful business plan, starting costs calculator, cash flow calculator, break-even calculator, templates for business planning and sample business plans.

-TaxAlmanac is a free online tax research resource.
-The site includes information including the Internal Revenue Code, Treasury Regulations, Tax Court Cases, and a variety of articles.
+TaxAlmanac was a free online tax research resource.
+The site included information including the Internal Revenue Code, Treasury Regulations, Tax Court Cases, and a variety of articles.
+This site was up for closure but due to massive feedback, has reminded up.
+It has however been archived since June 2014, meaning the existing content can be accessed and viewed but no new posts or comments can be made after this archival.

 Modeled after English Wikipedia, TaxAlmanac was launched in May 2005.
 The June 6, 2005 edition of Time magazine featured an article entitled "It's a Wiki, Wiki World" about English Wikipedia in which TaxAlmanac was highlighted as "A Community of Customers".
 The November 21, 2005 edition of Business Week featured an article titled "50 Smart Ways to Use the Web" in which TaxAlmanac was selected as one of the 50.
 The product made the short list as one of the 7 in the collaboration category.
-Intuit shut down TaxAlmanac effective June 1, 2014.
+Intuit archives TaxAlmanac effective June 1, 2014.
 Many of the users have migrated to a new site called TaxProTalk.com.

 Zipingo was a free website where users could rate services such as contractors, restaurants, and other businesses.
 Ratings and comments were either entered from the website or through Quicken and QuickBooks.
 The site was closed by Intuit on August 23, 2007.